About Copenhagen Electric

-Copenhagen Electric is part of the Capital Region of Denmark's regional growth and development strategy, which is based on an ambitious political vision to create a green and innovative metropolis with high growth and quality of life; a vision focusing on efficient and sustainable mobility and green growth.
+Copenhagen Electric is part of the Capital Region of Denmark's regional development strategy, which is based on an ambitious political vision to create a green and innovative metropolis with high quality of life; a vision focusing on efficient and sustainable mobility and green growth.
 Copenhagen Electric is being financed through funds from the Capital Region of Denmark as well as through national and international pools and projects.

 An Advisory Board has been set up, which regularly advises Copenhagen Electric on strategic considerations as well as on operational actions.
 The Advisory Board consists of representatives from knowledge environments, municipalities, businesses and other stakeholders in the field of electric vehicles.
 The purpose is to enable interested stakeholders to advise on, and contribute to, the activities of Copenhagen Electric.

-In addition to the regional growth and development strategy, the Capital Region of Denmark and the municipalities in the region have prepared a joint climate-policy vision with specific targets for climate efforts in the capital region.
+In addition to the regional development strategy, the Capital Region of Denmark and the municipalities in the region have prepared a joint climate-policy vision with specific targets for climate efforts in the capital region.
 The joint climate strategy has ambitious goals and requires innovative thinking, partnerships and large investments in the years to come.

 The Capital region of Denmark is a leading electric vehicle region in Europe.

 This vision is supported by two framework conditions important to work by Copenhagen Electric.
-These framework conditions are defined in the regional growth and development strategy.
+These framework conditions are defined in the regional development strategy.
 Conditions for efficient and sustainable mobility and conditions for green growth.

 Copenhagen Electric encourages conversion to electric vehicles in the capital region through knowledge-sharing and communication as well as by gathering together parties in the capital region to develop projects that increase the deployment of electric vehicles.